fehmicansaglam/esctl/README.md

 - Retrieve a list of all nodes in the Elasticsearch cluster.
 - List all indices available in the Elasticsearch cluster.
 - Get detailed information about shards, including their sizes and placement.
+- Omit empty columns: When displaying data in tabular format, esctl automatically omits any columns that are completely empty (other than the header).
+This helps to keep the output concise and focused on the data that is actually present.

 ## Contributing